2 Meditations For Artists to Reduce Fear & Ignite Creativity

 Our charmed studios just need a good clear out and sprucing up from time to time to make way for new confidence and fresh ideas.

-Clean out your internal hearth and get the creative fires roaring again with meditation.
+One way to keep your studio charmed is to clean out your internal hearth and get the creative fires roaring again with meditation.

 Creativity meditations help me seasonally sand blast my inner sanctuary and lay a new fire in.

 The following two meditations are the kind that allow us to tap into source, ignite well being and fuel our inspiration for creating.